MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgIdentityB2CUserFlow.md

     - `[PreTokenIssuance <IMicrosoftGraphIdentityApiConnector>]`: identityApiConnector
   - `[DefaultLanguageTag <String>]`: Indicates the default language of the b2cIdentityUserFlow that is used when no ui_locale tag is specified in the request.
 This field is RFC 5646 compliant.
   - `[IdentityProviders <IMicrosoftGraphIdentityProvider[]>]`:
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-    - `[ClientId <String>]`: The client ID for the application.
-This is the client ID obtained when registering the application with the identity provider.
+    - `[ClientId <String>]`: The client ID for the application obtained when registering the application with the identity provider.
+This is a required field.
 Required.
 Not nullable.
-    - `[ClientSecret <String>]`: The client secret for the application.
-This is the client secret obtained when registering the application with the identity provider.
+    - `[ClientSecret <String>]`: The client secret for the application obtained when registering the application with the identity provider.
 This is write-only.
 A read operation will return ****.
+This is a required field.
 Required.
 Not nullable.
     - `[Name <String>]`: The display name of the identity provider.
 Not nullable.
     - `[Type <String>]`: The identity provider type is a required field.
 For B2B scenario: Google, Facebook.
-For B2C scenario: Microsoft, Google, Amazon, LinkedIn, Facebook, GitHub, Twitter, Weibo, QQ, WeChat, OpenIDConnect.
+For B2C scenario: Microsoft, Google, Amazon, LinkedIn, Facebook, GitHub, Twitter, Weibo,QQ, WeChat, OpenIDConnect.
 Not nullable.
   - `[IsLanguageCustomizationEnabled <Boolean?>]`: The property that determines whether language customization is enabled within the B2C user flow.
 Language customization is not enabled by default for B2C user flows.
   - `[Languages <IMicrosoftGraphUserFlowLanguageConfiguration[]>]`: The languages supported for customization within the user flow.
 Language customization is not enabled by default in B2C user flows.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DefaultPages <IMicrosoftGraphUserFlowLanguagePage[]>]`: Collection of pages with the default content to display in a user flow for a specified language.
 This collection does not allow any kind of modification.
-      - `[Id <String>]`: The unique idenfier for an entity.
+      - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DisplayName <String>]`: The language name to display.
 This property is read-only.
     - `[IsEnabled <Boolean?>]`: Indicates whether the language is enabled within the user flow.
     - `[OverridesPages <IMicrosoftGraphUserFlowLanguagePage[]>]`: Collection of pages with the overrides messages to display in a user flow for a specified language.
 This collection only allows to modify the content of the page, any other modification is not allowed (creation or deletion of pages).
   - `[UserAttributeAssignments <IMicrosoftGraphIdentityUserFlowAttributeAssignment[]>]`: The user attribute assignments included in the user flow.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DisplayName <String>]`: The display name of the identityUserFlowAttribute within a user flow.
     - `[IsOptional <Boolean?>]`: Determines whether the identityUserFlowAttribute is optional. true means the user doesn't have to provide a value. false means the user cannot complete sign-up without providing a value.
     - `[RequiresVerification <Boolean?>]`: Determines whether the identityUserFlowAttribute requires verification.
 This is only used for verifying the user's phone number or email address.
     - `[UserAttribute <IMicrosoftGraphIdentityUserFlowAttribute>]`: identityUserFlowAttribute
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[Id <String>]`: The unique idenfier for an entity.
+      - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[DataType <String>]`: identityUserFlowAttributeDataType
       - `[Description <String>]`: The description of the user flow attribute that's shown to the user at the time of sign-up.
       - `[DisplayName <String>]`: The display name of the user flow attribute.
       - `[UserFlowAttributeType <String>]`: identityUserFlowAttributeType
     - `[UserAttributeValues <IMicrosoftGraphUserAttributeValuesItem[]>]`: The input options for the user flow attribute.
 Only applicable when the userInputType is radioSingleSelect, dropdownSingleSelect, or checkboxMultiSelect.
-      - `[IsDefault <Boolean?>]`: Determines whether the value is set as the default.
+      - `[IsDefault <Boolean?>]`: Used to set the value as the default.
-      - `[Name <String>]`: The display name of the property displayed to the user in the user flow.
+      - `[Name <String>]`: The display name of the property displayed to the end user in the user flow.
       - `[Value <String>]`: The value that is set when this item is selected.
     - `[UserInputType <String>]`: identityUserFlowAttributeInputType
   - `[UserFlowIdentityProviders <IMicrosoftGraphIdentityProviderBase[]>]`:
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DisplayName <String>]`: The display name of the identity provider.

-IDENTITYPROVIDERS <IMicrosoftGraphIdentityProvider\[]>: .
+`IDENTITYPROVIDERS <IMicrosoftGraphIdentityProvider[]>`: .
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[ClientId <String>]`: The client ID for the application.
-This is the client ID obtained when registering the application with the identity provider.
+  - `[ClientId <String>]`: The client ID for the application obtained when registering the application with the identity provider.
+This is a required field.
 Required.
 Not nullable.
-  - `[ClientSecret <String>]`: The client secret for the application.
-This is the client secret obtained when registering the application with the identity provider.
+  - `[ClientSecret <String>]`: The client secret for the application obtained when registering the application with the identity provider.
 This is write-only.
 A read operation will return ****.
+This is a required field.
 Required.
 Not nullable.
   - `[Name <String>]`: The display name of the identity provider.
 Not nullable.
   - `[Type <String>]`: The identity provider type is a required field.
 For B2B scenario: Google, Facebook.
-For B2C scenario: Microsoft, Google, Amazon, LinkedIn, Facebook, GitHub, Twitter, Weibo, QQ, WeChat, OpenIDConnect.
+For B2C scenario: Microsoft, Google, Amazon, LinkedIn, Facebook, GitHub, Twitter, Weibo,QQ, WeChat, OpenIDConnect.
 Not nullable.

-INPUTOBJECT `<IIdentitySignInsIdentity>`: Identity Parameter
+`INPUTOBJECT <IIdentitySignInsIdentity>`: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: The unique identifier of activityBasedTimeoutPolicy
   - `[AppManagementPolicyId <String>]`: The unique identifier of appManagementPolicy
   - `[AuthenticationCombinationConfigurationId <String>]`: The unique identifier of authenticationCombinationConfiguration